VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 8/README.md

 ![Tex1 picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%208/Readme%20Pictures/InstanceColor.JPG)

+### Assign different texture to individual instance

+Use the same idea to assign different texture to individual instance.
+Please refer week 4 tutorial for sphere texture.

 ### Add instancing into your own project

 * Select a decorated object in your scene such as a rock object.
 Modify the drawing codes.